Just as a sunflower's petals are actually tiny flowers in disguise, the different parts of ourselves can often be overlooked or misunderstood.

 As oppression seeks to flatten people and culture, I want to ensure that therapy is a space where you can fully express yourself.
 I recognize how the interplay of historical, intergenerational, familial, and individual experiences are interconnected and critical to understanding all of you.

-For those of us who have been impacted by systemic oppression, it can be difficult to trust our instincts However, I firmly believe (re)connecting to the depths of our emotional experiences is a revolutionary act that can help foster deeper connections to ourselves, others, and the world around us.
+I firmly believe (re)connecting to the depths of our emotional experiences is a revolutionary act that can helpfoster deeper connections to ourselves, others, and the world around us.

 parts work.